Breathe Again

 I find the practice to be even more effective with a deep breath after each phrase.

-Having had an incident where I found myself having a strong emotional reaction, I used this practice and then wrote in my journal about why anger and hurt are showing up like tacks in my shoe.
+Having had an incident where I found myself having a strong emotional reaction, I used this practice and then wrote in my journal about why anger and hurt were showing up like tacks in my shoe.

 The experience: Spoke my truth>rejected>loneliness>sad>angry.